cinemascience/cinemac/readme.md

     ./tests/dbcreate
 ````

-This should create a directory in the `build` area with the following contents:
+This should create a directory in the `build` area with the following contents (there will be no images):

 ````
     test.cdb/